kkvarma/android_fragments/README.md

 ## Support ##

-If You have any questions related to this project, feel free and contact me at [gray.wolf@wolf-itechnologies.com](mailto:gray.wolf@wolf-itechnologies.com).
+If You have any questions related to this project, feel free and contact us at [github.public@wolf-itechnologies.com](mailto:github.public@wolf-itechnologies.com).

 ## Other ##